airmencoders/palmettospark/_pages/pitch.md

 ---
 permalink: /pitch/
-title: "Pitch Your Idea to JB Charleston Leadership"
+title: "Pitch Ideas to JB Charleston Leadership"
 ---

 Air Force Cheif of Staff General Brown stated we need both evolutionary and revolutionary change at all levels.
 The Palmetto Spark team hosting two Pitch Days to connect your ideas to funding, resources, guidance, or policy changes.
 Now is the time to share your ideas on how we can improve the way, and the Air Force works.